laravel/docs/blade.md

 > {note} Blade `{{ }}` statements are automatically sent through PHP's `htmlentities` function to prevent XSS attacks.

-#### Blade & JavaScript Frameworks

-Since many JavaScript frameworks also use "curly" braces to indicate a given expression should be displayed in the browser, you may use the `@` symbol to inform the Blade rendering engine an expression should remain untouched.
-For example:

-    <h1>Laravel</h1>

-    Hello, @{{ name }}.

-In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead be rendered by your JavaScript framework.

 #### Echoing Data If It Exists

 Sometimes you may wish to echo a variable, but you aren't sure if the variable has been set.
 We can express this in verbose PHP code like so:

     {{ isset($name) ? $name : 'Default' }}

-However, instead of writing a ternary statement, Blade provides you with the following convenient short-cut:
+However, instead of writing a ternary statement, Blade provides you with the following convenient short-cut, which will be compiled to the ternary statement above:

     {{ $name or 'Default' }}